THartmanOfTheRedwoods/Java-Assignment-005/README.md

 - Display the results.

 **Additional Instructions:**
 - Your program should handle inputs where there is only one or no solution.
-Avoid division by zero or taking the square root of a negative number.
-- Validate all inputs to prevent input mismatch exceptions.
-- Display specific error messages that include details about invalid input.
+Avoid

 ## Submission
 Follow these steps for submission: